 A slow shower drain is such a frustrating problem that many homeowners try to tackle it themselves.
 Unfortunately, these DIY drain fixes most often make the problem worse.

 For example, pouring chemicals down your shower drain in an attempt to clear it up can pull gunk off the side of the drain before the clog.
 That debris then adds to the clog and makes it worse.
 Other home remedies, such as vinegar, baking soda, and boiling water, can cause similar problems and are generally not recommended.

-How to Prevent a Slow Shower Drain
+How to Prevent a Slow Shower or Tub Drain

 First, buy a shower drain strainer that captures hair and other things that should not be put down the drain.
 Second, don’t pour food, chemicals, or other substances down your shower drain.
 Soap, conditioner and water are the only things your shower drain should have to handle.
 Last but not least, consider that your drain itself might be the problem.
 Even the best drain lines aren’t meant to last forever, and all of them need to be replaced eventually.
 20-30 years is generally the lifespan of a shower drain line, but other factors can greatly skew those numbers.